Process Design for Patient Safety- 2.0

 - John James, Ph.D., states, “the true number of premature deaths associated with preventable harm to patients was estimated at more than 400,000 per year”

-- ECRI Institutes 2015 List of Top 10 patient safety concerns are all process safety related.
+- ECRI Institutes List of Top 10 patient safety concerns continue to be all process safety related.

-How does this continue to be acceptable in 2016?
+Recently, the “To Err is Human” report celebrated a twenty (20) year anniversary.
+It was mostly without pomp and circumstance and rightfully so, as we haven’t really progressed in attacking the issues in 20 years!
+How does this continue to be acceptable in 2020?
 I realize that many smart people are working diligently to fix these issues.
-However, until we change how we look at our hospitals as a series of complex processes and begin to manage these processes, we will never make any meaningful effect on these dire statistics.
+However, until we change how we look at our hospitals as a series of critical and complex processes and begin to manage these processes, we will never make any meaningful effect on these dire statistics.
+Our opinion is that the best part of ISO 9001 is that it’s all about process management!

 Case in point, while I was conducting training at a very respected hospital system during the height of the “Ebola Crisis”, every participant would leave intermittently to attend training on how to manage an Ebola patient should one present to their hospital.
 The individual responsible for creating and conducting the training was also in our class.
 When we began using the Ebola crisis as an example of managing processes, I was shocked when that individual bolted out of the class.
 We simply discussed all of the possible “inputs” to managing an Ebola patient by including the Valet Parking attendants as one possible input.
 That’s when he bolted.
 This respected hospital system had not considered that possible input of an Ebola patient.
 Didn't Deming say that if you put a good person in a bad process, the bad process always wins?

 This new requirement for controlling the design and development of our processes could not have come at a better time for healthcare.
 Implementing this new requirement should not be taken lightly.
-The lives that it may save will help us begin to whittle away at those shocking statistics above.
+The lives that it may save will help us begin to whittle away at those shocking statistics.
 Let’s make Deming’s saying passé in healthcare.
-Let’s only accept what our patients expect- good processes.
+Let’s only accept what our patients’ expect- good processes and safer outcomes….and not just as a result of an issue/nonconformance, we’ll talk more about prospective risk management through robust process management in future articles!